 Chickens are low maintenance

 Once you set up your chicken coop and establish a flock, caring for chickens is minimal.
-You may only need 10 minutes a day making sure they have plenty of food and water, throwing out scraps for them to snack on, and checking for eggs.
+You may only need 10 minutes a day to make sure they have plenty of food and water, throwing out scraps for them to snack on and checking for eggs.

 Chickens eat bugs

 You won’t have to use harmful pesticides to keep your garden clear of bugs, as the chickens will eat them.
 They love pecking around for bugs, and searching through the grass and rocks; it keeps them entertained.
 Chickens eat scorpions, grasshoppers, ticks, termites, caterpillars, worms, slugs, fly eggs and pupae, beetles, weevils, spiders, centipedes, and snails, among others.

 Chicken poop makes great fertilizer

 Chicken poop is high in nitrogen, and also contains good amounts of potassium and phosphorus, making it the best manure to use.
 However, the high amount of nitrogen is dangerous for your vegetables and could burn or kill them.
 To make it useful in your garden, you need to compost your chicken manure.

 When I was at a kid’s party recently, there were chickens there, which all the kids were very entertained by.
 They all have different personalities and quirky behaviors.
 There are many different types of breeds, a number of which are quite pretty.

 To learn more about keeping chickens, check out this guide.